-Finalists for the National Book Awards (NBA) have been announced, including titles of genre interest.
+Finalists for the National Book Awards (NBA) in the Fiction, Young People’s Literature, and Translated Literature categories have been announced, including titles of genre interest.

 Finalists for non-fiction and poetry were also announced.

-Winners will be announced at the National Book Awards Ceremony and Benefit Dinner on November 20, 2019 in New York City.
-Each finalist will receive a prize of $1,000, a medal, and a citation; each of the category winners will receive $10,000 and a bronze sculpture.
+Winners will be announced during a virtual ceremony on November 18, 2020.
+Each finalist will receive a prize of $1,000, a medal, and a citation, and each of the category winners will receive $10,000 and a bronze sculpture.

-For more information, including announcement dates and the complete lists of finalists, see the National Book Foundation site.
+For more information, including the complete lists of finalists, see the National Book Foundation site.

 While you are here, please take a moment to support Locus with a one-time or recurring donation.
 We rely on reader donations to keep the magazine and site going, and would like to keep the site paywall free, but WE NEED YOUR FINANCIAL SUPPORT to continue quality coverage of the science fiction and fantasy field.

 ©Locus Magazine.
 Copyrighted material may not be republished without permission of LSFF.